pajtai/Netlumination.com/application/_posts/2013-08-22-our-javascript-toolchain.md

 on the interfaces ahead of time, they can work on individual components at their own pace.

 ## Testing

+Testing apps is important in order to prevent bugs and to provide, in essence, and always current documentation (as long as your tests are passing).
+We've used Jasmine before, and it works well, but recently we switched over to Mocha due to `Mocha.should`, the ease of creating test runners for both HTML and Node, and its flexibility.

+Setting up watch and liverload tasks around the tests makes it much more enjoyable to write them.

 ## Build Management